dbernheisel/sanity_webhook_plug/README.md

 Ideally, any of these settings you have for `Plug.Parsers` in your endpoint, you should also have for SanityWebhookPlug.

-The body and query params will be read into the plug conn's key `:params` which matches Phoenix behavior.
+The body and query params will be merged and given to your handler, which matches Phoenix behavior.

 ### Example